philosofree/TI-wp-foundation-theme/README.md

 **This is a Wordpress Theme using [Foundation for Sites 6](http://foundation.zurb.com/sites)**

-The [Underscores Wordpress Starter Theme](http://underscores.me/) was used as a starting point for this theme.
+The [Underscores Wordpress Starter Theme](http://underscores.me/) was used as a starting point for this theme and many Foundation setup features were borrowed from the [JointsWP Theme](https://github.com/JeremyEnglert/JointsWP).

 Follow the instructions below to get started.